charkitch/Absurd-Ruby/README.md

 => true
 [7] pry(main)> new_stack[:peek].() # .() is an alternative to .call
 => 10
-[8] pry(main)> new_stack[:remove] #An easy error to make in Ruby, unlike with regular methods there is a differene between referencing the function and invoking it.
+[8] pry(main)> new_stack[:remove] #An easy error to make in Ruby, unlike with regular methods there is a differene between referencing the lambda and invoking it.
 => #<Proc:0x007f97149f9360@(pry):27 (lambda)>
 [9] pry(main)> new_stack[:remove].()
 => 10